A synthetical two-component model with peakon solutions: Two-component peakon systems

 where $p_1(t)$, $r_1(t)$ and $q_1(t)$ are functions of $t$ needed to be determined.
 Substituting (\ref{teqh0OP}) into (\ref{teqh0}) and integrating against the test function with support around the peak, we obtain

 which yields

 where $A_1$, $A_2$, and $A_3$ are integration constants.
 Thus, we obtain the peakon solutions as follows

 This pair of single-peakon solutions is not presented in the traveling wave type, because the peakon position $ q_1(t)=A_3$ is stationary.
-As existed in the literature, within our knowledge, all the current integrable peakon models admit the single-peakon solutions in traveling wave type, such as CH equation \cite{CH}, DP equation \cite{DP2,DP3}, the cubic nonlinear models \cite{Q1,NV1,QXL}, and their two-component extensions in \cite{Fa,HI, XQ}. {\sf So, we find a new integrable peakon system (\ref{teqh0}) whose peakon solution is not in traveling wave type}.
+To the best of our knowledge, almost all integrable peakon models have single peakons which are of traveling wave type.
+So, we find a new integrable peakon system (\ref{teqh0}) whose peakon solution is not in traveling wave type.
 See Figure \ref{F11} for the profile of the new single-peakon solution.
+We remark that the amplitudes of the peakons of equation (\ref{teqh0}) grow/decay exponentially with time.
+Recently, Lundmark and Szmigielski \cite{LS} found that the Geng-Xue two-component system \cite{GX2} has a similar type of peakons (with amplitudes exponentially growing/decaying with time).

 Let us suppose the $N$-peakon solution in the form of